gornskew/lisply-mcp/README.md

   usage](https://docs.docker.com/engine/containers/resource_constraints/)
   of the container (this project aims to support these options as pass-through to the automated container startup).
-Typical options for reference: `--memory=512m --cpus=1 --cap-drop --read-only` and I'm informed that one should use `--network host` cautiously and prefer isolated networks for safety.
-Note that these options are still work in progress and you should expect to see them added as pass-through configuration options for this wrapper.
+Typical options for reference: use `--memory=512m --cpus=1 --cap-drop --read-only`.
+  Avoid using `--network host`.
+Prefer isolated networks for safety.

 ### Code Modules/Files